Up to 50% off sofas & mattresses — limited‑time deals.

 Does a deep seat automatically mean better comfort?

 Not always.
-Deep seats are excellent for lounging and curling up, but some people feel better on moderate depths that keep hips and lower back from drifting into a slouched posture.
+Deep seats are excellent for lounging and curling up, but some people feel better on moderate depths that keep the hips and lower back from drifting into a slouched posture.

 Which model felt best for long movie nights?